tammet/reactsdb/README.md

 Second, get the server-side api tool running:

   * install python if you do not have it already.
 Demo uses python 2 series.
+  * install psycopg2: the standard library for connecting to postgresql from python.
   * install Flask if you do not have it already: sudo pip install Flask
-  * check the app.cfg contents: is everything ok? if not, modify.
+  * check the app.cfg contents: is everything ok (database connection, logfile location)?
+If not, modify.
   * run the flask app, like this:

         export FLASK_APP=app.py